Invest | Contribute | Build

-- Messages sent and received over the SPE Connect network are not accessible by SPE staff.
+- Direct messages sent and received over the SPE Connect network are not accessible by SPE staff.
 However, they are stored on the server of the host platform in the same way that Google Mail, Yahoo, Hotmail, or any other email provider stores email.

 - SPE reserves the right to reject any post for any reason and to terminate access to any user who does not abide by these guidelines.